tdilauro/Simplified-wiki/LibraryRegistry.md

 Note that #2 is currently the responsibility of the circulation manager.
 We're moving it to the library registry because very few organizations need this feature, and the ones that do will also probably need a library registry.

-The library registry will start out as a static OPDS navigation feed listing a small number of participating libraries (NYPL, Brooklyn, Instant Classics and Open Ebooks).
+The SimplyE library registry will start out as a static OPDS navigation feed listing a small number of participating libraries (NYPL, Brooklyn, Instant Classics and Open Ebooks).
 By the time the first Connecticut consortium launches, it will be a web application that acts as an Adobe ID server and supports these four use cases:

 1. Find libraries that serve a given postal code.
 2. Find libraries that serve a given town or city.
 3. Find nearby libraries based on geolocation of incoming IP address.
 4. Browse libraries that serve the whole world or an entire country.

-Unlike Feedbooks and Overdrive, we will not initially be offering the ability to browse all participating libraries in a state.
+Unlike Feedbooks and Overdrive, we do not plan to offer the ability to browse all participating libraries in a state or country.

 # Use cases